lesobrod/CVT/README.md

 ### TODO list
 - Possible problems and pitfalls of generation and counting patterns
 - Interactive demonstration of energy function
-- Alternatives for initialization and iterations
+- Alternatives for initialization and iteration algorithms
+- Realization on Python and Julia